Frequently Asked Questions (FAQs) for Incoming Students

 - HKBU is centrally located on the Kowloon side of Hong Kong.
 The University has four campuses: the Ho Sin Hang Campus, the Shaw Campus, the Baptist University Road Campus and the Kai Tak Campus.
 The Ho Sin Hang Campus, the Shaw Campus and the Baptist University Road Campus are closely adjacent and within easy walking distance to one another.

 - All four campuses are only 10-15 minutes' walk from underground railway (MTR), and are well serviced by public transport from virtually every area of Hong Kong.

 Traveling to and from the campus and around Hong Kong is very easy by means of public transport, which is both convenient and inexpensive: underground railway (MTR), buses, mini-buses, taxis and ferries.

 Yes, you are encouraged to participate in sports activities.
-Both the Wai Hang Sports Centre of the University and the Joint Sports Centre are multi-purpose sports complexes which provide modern sports facilities to all students.
+The Wai Hang Sports Centre of the University, Madam Kwok Chung Bo Fun Sports & Cultural Centre and the Joint Sports Centre are multi-purpose sports complexes which provide modern sports facilities to all students.
 Sports activities are arranged through the sports centres and the Department of Physical Education.